 Therapy for Black Girls

 Unfortunately, when it comes to mental health in the black community, there is still a stigma that prevents black mental health sufferers from reaching out and seeking help.
-As a result of that, Therapy for Black Girls is a podcast that discusses mental health topics in a manner that is accessible and understood by the black community.
+As a result, Therapy for Black Girls is a podcast that discusses mental health topics in a manner that is accessible and understood by the black community.

-Hosted by psychologist Joy Harden Bradford, Therapy for Black Girls is a weekly podcast that not only delves into mental health, but it also discusses personal development in an effort to encourage growth in all areas of our lives.
+Hosted by psychologist Joy Harden Bradford, Therapy for Black Girls is a weekly podcast that not only delves into mental health but also discusses personal development in an effort to encourage growth in all areas of our lives.

 Happier with Gretchen Rubin

 Gretchen Rubin is the author of The Happiness Project, a best-selling book that described Rubin’s year-long attempt to make herself happier using small and big resolutions.

 Happier with Gretchen Rubin is based on the book and it too attempts to induce happiness into your life.
 With each episode, Gretchen, alongside her sister and co-host Elizabeth, offers practical and manageable solutions to combat your stress and how to begin the road to happiness.

 In fact, the duo recently released an episode about the effects of the coronavirus, titling it ‘Coping During COVID-19 – how to stay happier and calmer in difficult times.’